 A review of the signs and symptoms of a cat in heat, tips to calm her down, and the importance of prevention.

 When a normally healthy cat won't eat, it can be scary!
 Read on for a discussion about the reasons why a cat might not be eating and what you can do about it!

 Kittens are adorable but they can also be very messy.
 Not only that, they are prone to all sorts of eye issues and URIs.
 If your kitten is having trouble grooming, here is what you can do to help them keep their eyes clean and clear.

-Feline Hepatic Lipidosis, aka fatty liver disease in cats, is one of the most common deadly diseases found in cats, which is noted for the yellow coloring of their ears, gums, or eyes.
+Feline Hepatic Lipidosis (fatty liver disease) is one of the most common of deadly diseases found in cats, which is recognized by the yellow coloring of a cat's ears, gums, or eyes.